-If we want our children to have a close relationship with their siblings, then we must learn to not compare them.
-As soon as we place them in any kind of competition, we are chipping away at their ability to maintain healthy, loving bonds.
+If we want our children to have a close relationship with their siblings, then we must learn to refrain from comparing them in any way.
+As soon as we place them in any kind of a competition, we are chipping away at their ability to maintain healthy loving bonds.
 When a new baby enters a household, havoc begins.
 The older sibling is threatened.
-After all, they had mom and dad all to themselves.
-Now they must wait before they met their needs.
+After all they had mom and dad all to themselves.
+Now they must wait before their needs are met.
 Why would they want to embrace this new person arriving on the scene?
 Parents need to instruct the child but do not want to yell at them when they attempt to hit their sibling.
 You must talk about the new baby explaining how much the baby and they are loved.
-Keep an eye on what transpires but allow the resident sibling chances to view and touch and help with the new baby.
+Keep an eye on what transpires but allow the resident sibling chances to view and touch as well as help with the new baby.

 When there is aggression towards the new arrival, it must be dealt with in a teaching quiet demeanor.
 The older sibling is not always attuned to the benefits of having a sibling.
 At the moment the baby is seen as an intruder and a rival.
 If parents can discipline with kindness the child learns to gradually accept the new baby.
 If parents yell or constantly punish the older child, he or she resents the new baby.

 As the new individual grows and is able to interact more with their sibling, the bonds develop.
 Now they have a companiion in mischief.
 Parents must now be careful not to blame the older sibling for all of the wrongdoings even if they initiated most of the problems.
 Both children need to be admonished which will register fairness to the older sibling.
 Keeping the sibling relationship healthy is important.
 It also maintains a better rapport in the parent child relationship.
 As long as children understand they are not being replaced or losing the battle they will openly accept siblings.